 Lasers are highly focused beams of light that can be used to heat and destroy body tissues.
 Different types of laser therapy can sometimes be used to treat small retinoblastoma tumors.

-Photocoagulation is a type of treatment that uses a laser beam aimed through the pupil.
-The laser is focused on the blood vessels that surround and supply the tumor, destroying them with the heat caused by the beam.
+Photocoagulation is a type of treatment that uses a laser beam aimed through the pupil (the dark spot in the front of the eye).
+The laser is focused on the blood vessels that surround and supply the tumor, destroying them by heating them.
 Photocoagulation is effective only for smaller tumors toward the back of the eye.